 Principles of Archaeological Resource Management

-Vanessa Hanvey, an undergraduate honors student, works and does research at Georgia State Site File.
+Vanessa Hanvey, a former undergraduate honors student, works and does research at Georgia State Site File.

 Dr. Williams runs the Georgia site file.
 Here artifacts are studies and cataloged.